-The International Division helps PhD students from abroad with all questions about formalities and everyday life in Germany.
+The International Office helps PhD students from abroad with all questions about formalities and everyday life in Germany.
 Studying for the doctorate leads to a doctoral dissertation and is a first research activity after graduating.
 It is also a step in a scientific career.
 Organizationally, PhD students at the University of Stuttgart are classified as students.
 As such, they apply for doctoral degree studies and go through enrollment.

 For the duration of your doctoral studies at the University of Stuttgart, a network of committed employees will stand ready to support and advise you.

 The University of Stuttgart helps scientists from other countries establish themselves in Germany and concentrate on their research without bureaucratic hurdles.

 The Welcome Center in the International Office functions as first point of contact and includes a personal contact as well as a virtual platform with all relevant information, plus seminars and field trips.
 The support phase begins with planning the stay and immigration formalities and extends to the stay in Stuttgart until the day of departure, after which it evolves directly into an intensive alumni contact.

 International research with Humboldt award winners at the University of Stuttgart

 Over the past 15 years, almost 200 Humboldt scholars chose a research stay at the University of Stuttgart.
 What drew them here was an infrastructure at a top international level, the exceptional networking opportunities with institutions outside the University as well as an intensive, inspiring climate for discussion.